pademelon-dev/pademelon/README.md

 # License

+Distributed under the terms of the [GPLv3](https://opensource.org/licenses/GPL-3.0) license, "pademelon" is free and open source software

 # Issues

 If you encounter any problems, please
 [file an issue](https://github.com/pademelon-dev/pademelon/issues)
 along with a detailed description.